jcv8000/presidents-game/README.md

 VITE_CLIENT_API_HASH=d7ahc5a34
 ```

-In development mode connect to the client's Vite dev server port (shown in the console, usually `5173`).
+In development mode connect to the client's Vite dev server port (5173, change in `vite.config.ts`).

 In production mode connect to the `SERVER_PORT`.